gvwilson/thirdbit/src/fiction/in-heck/index.md

 "What?
 No!
 Do not be ridiculous,"
-the bot scoffed.
+the Tailor scoffed.
 "That was just to get your measurements.
 Now this one begins fabrication.
-It will be several hours.
+It will take some time.
 Remain undressed in case further sizing is required."

-"Sure."
-Gumption took a deep breath and let it out with a whoosh.
+"Sure.
-"Can I at least, um, put my clothes on top of me?"
+Can I at least, um, put my clothes on top of me?"
-He gestured.

 "If you must,
 so long as you are quiet."